PerfLab-EXaCT/.github/profile/README.md

 =============================================================================
 -->

-# BigFlow Suite: Performance anlaysis and scheduling for distributed scientific workflows
+# BigFlow Suite: Performance analysis and scheduling for distributed scientific workflows

 * [DataLife](https://github.com/pnnl/datalife): DataLife is a measurement and analysis toolset for distributed scientific workflows that use I/O and storage for task composition.